darloboy101/mkdoc_test001/docs/index.md

 - Material theme is adaptable and provides a high standard of accessibility and mobile usability out of the box.

+- Content will be authored in Markdown.
+Git integration means that content management / version control between Computer Science and the DES should be straightforward to manage.

 - Content will be processed to a static site that can be hosted from the Minerva content collection.
 This will significantly simplify requirements for the hosting / maintenance of content.

 - International students with bandwith challenges should be able to download content to view locally.
 It should be possible to process MkDocs content to additional formats, such as PDF and ePub.

 - Robust support for displaying Python code samples using Pygments and CodeHilite.

-- Content can be authored in Markdown.
-Integration with git may further facilitate workflow.

 - Admonition extension allows block-styled content that supports pedagogical uses such as presenting questions with solutions, etc.